Matteo Renzi: Asia

-Renzi built up a close relations with Japanese prime minister Shinzō Abe; the two Prime Ministers were both against austerity and seeking to reform the constitutions of their countries.
+Renzi built up a close relationship with Japanese prime minister Shinzō Abe; the two Prime Ministers were both against austerity and seeking to reform the constitutions of their countries.
 On 6 June 2014, Renzi received Prime Minister Abe in Rome.
 Abe publicly congratulated Renzi for the economic and constitutional reforms being delivered by Renzi's government.
-The two leaders also met in Tokyo in August 2015 and discussed about relations with China and the stability of East Asia.
+The two leaders also met in Tokyo in August 2015 and discussed relations with China and the stability of East Asia.

 On 9 June, Renzi travelled to Hanoi, Vietnam, to meet with President Trương Tấn Sang, Prime Minister Nguyễn Tấn Dũng, and the Communist Party of Vietnam's general secretary Nguyễn Phú Trọng to sign economic treaties worth around US$5 billion to the Italian economy.
 In doing so, Renzi became the first Italian prime minister to officially visit Vietnam since 1973, when diplomacy first began between Italy and North Vietnam.
 During the visit, Renzi placed a wreath in the mausoleum of the former North Vietnamese president Ho Chi Minh.

 On 11 June, Renzi met in Beijing with Chinese president Xi Jinping, who congratulated him for the "important reforms" being undertaken by his government.
 Xi also stated that China would continue co-operation with Italy ahead of Expo 2015 in Milan.
 Several months later in October, Renzi met with Chinese prime minister Li Keqiang in Rome to sign twenty treaties worth a total of €8 billion.

 On 12 June, Renzi met Kazakh president Nursultan Nazarbayev in Astana, where they discussed withdrawal of Italian Army from Afghanistan.
 On 18 November, Renzi travelled to Ashgabat, Turkmenistan, where he signed with Turkmen president Gurbanguly Berdimuhamedow a number of economic pacts securing increased gas supply.